darrylwest/pluggable-webapp/docs/document-storage.md

 Block storage is like an extended file system.
 It's encrypted, so safe for HIPAA and since it's just a filesystem, no new libraries are involved.
 It's also fast enough to use as a data store.
 It uses Ceph Volume Block security.

-Another advantage is the ability to mount the storage from different droplet instances as a shared filesystem.
+Another advantage is the ability to mount the storage from different droplet instances, although one at a time.
-This makes complete upgrades as simple as a change in the edge router.
+This simplifies complete upgrades by retaining the data while droplets are taken down and brought back up.

+List of advanages

+* Block storage is a familiar paradigm.
+People and software understand and support files and filesystems almost universally
+* Block devices are well supported.
+Every programming language can easily read and write files
+* Filesystem permissions and access controls are familiar and well-understood
+* Block storage devices provide low latency IO, so they are suitable for use by databases.

+Disadvantages

+* Storage is tied to one server at a time, no shared space
+* Blocks and filesystems have limited metadata about the blobs of information they’re storing (creation date, owner, size).
+Any additional information about what you’re storing will have to be handled at the application and database level, which is additional complexity for a developer to worry about
+* You need to pay for all the block storage space you’ve allocated, even if you’re not using it
+* You can only access block storage through a running server
+* Block storage needs more hands-on work and setup vs object storage (filesystem choices, permissions, versioning, backups, etc.)

 ### Spaces